mdn/project-template/CONTRIBUTOR_ROLES.md

 ## Roles

 Irrespective of the role you take on in this project, you always are a contributor.
 [Contributor](#contributor) is the base role and all other roles build on top of it.
-As such, you must satisfy the [requirements of a contributor](#requirements) while working in any capacity on this project.
+As such, you must satisfy the requirements of a contributor while working in any capacity on this project.

 ### Contributor

 Contributors, also known as community participants, engage with the project and its community by contributing their time, skills, opinions, and ideas.
 Contributors work on the project directly and add value to it.
 Contributions are not limited to writing or testing code examples but also include creating and updating documentation, researching, fixing bugs, and helping other community members.

 If you're new here, check out the different [repositories in the MDN project](https://github.com/orgs/mdn/repositories).
 Based on the frequency of your contributions, you can be an active contributor or someone who contributes only occasionally.
 Based on your impact on the project, you could be nominated as a [spotlight contributor](#spotlight-contributor) or be promoted to an [organization member](#organization-member).

-As a contributor, you can get involved with the project by engaging in the following acitivites:
+As a contributor, you can get involved with the project by engaging in the following activities:

 - Participating in community [discussions](https://github.com/mdn/mdn-community/discussions) on GitHub.
 Check out the different [discussion categories](https://github.com/mdn/mdn-community#github-discussions) in which you can participate.
 - Helping other contributors with their pull request submissions or issue resolutions or mentoring new contributors.
 - Submitting bug reports.
 Check out the [kind of issues you can open](https://github.com/mdn/content/issues/new/choose) on MDN's `content` repository.
   Similarly, if you notice a platform bug, you can [open an issue](https://github.com/mdn/yari/issues/new/choose) on MDN's `yari` repository.
 - Commenting on issues to move the thread along towards a fruitful resolution.
 - Addressing open issues (for example, in the [`content` repository](https://github.com/mdn/content/issues)) by submitting [pull requests](CONTRIBUTING.md#pull-request-process)
 - Attending community events
 - Helping to promote the MDN project

-#### Requirements
+**Requirements:**

-To be a contrbutor, you must follow:
+To be a contributor, you must follow:

 - [Mozilla code of conduct](CODE_OF_CONDUCT.md)
 - [Contribution guidelines](CONTRIBUTING.md)

-#### Privileges
+**Privileges:**

-Contrbutors enjoy the following privileges:
+Contributors enjoy the following privileges:

 - Invitations to contributor events.
 - Eligibility to become an [organization member](#organization-member).

 ### Organization member

 MDN [organization members](https://github.com/orgs/mdn/people) are established [contributors](#contributor) who participate in and contribute to the MDN Web Docs project regularly.
 They are expected to act in the interest of the whole project.

-#### Requirements
+**Requirements:**

 To be an organization member, you must meet one or more of the following requirements: